aliqasemi/Car-rear-gauge/README.md

 # Car-rear-gauge
 When you drive your car back, it generates a beep with multiple beeps at different intervals to create an approximate distance for the driver.
+Designed and built by Ali Qasemi
 ![1](https://github.com/aliqasemietedal/Car-rear-gauge/blob/master/1.png)
 ![1](https://github.com/aliqasemietedal/Car-rear-gauge/blob/master/2.png)
 ![1](https://github.com/aliqasemietedal/Car-rear-gauge/blob/master/3.png)